Configuration File

 script: echo 1

-- name: pr-pipeline2 # Pipeline name, can be omitted
+- name: pr-pipeline2 # Pipeline name, optional

 stages: